-11.0 Monitoring our effectiveness in combating slavery and human trafficking
+12.0 Monitoring our effectiveness in combating slavery and human trafficking

-- 11.1 Dartford Borough Council uses the following performance indicators to measure how effective it has been to ensure that slavery and human trafficking is not taking place in any part of its business or supply chains: - 1.
+- 12.1 Dartford Borough Council uses the following performance indicators to measure how effective it has been to ensure that slavery and human trafficking is not taking place in any part of its business or supply chains: - 1.
 Number of suppliers evaluated using its supplier evaluation and due diligence measures; - 2.
 Number of employees trained on safeguarding and modern slavery; - 3.
-Number of cases reported under the Whistleblowing Policy and resulting action. - 11.2 Under the previous statement, in 2018/19: - 1.
-143 suppliers were evaluated using supplier evaluation and due diligence measures across 14 projects/procurement opportunities. - 2.
-120 employees received safeguarding awareness training. - 3.
+Number of cases reported under the Whistleblowing Policy and resulting action. - 12.2 Under the previous statement, in 2019-20: - 1.
+72 suppliers were evaluated using supplier evaluation and due diligence measures across 16 projects/procurement opportunities. - 2.
+206 employees were up to date with their training on safeguarding. - 3.
 0 cases were reported under the Whistleblowing Policy concerning any circumstances that have given rise to an enhanced risk of modern slavery.